StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 exit 0
 ```

-**Explanation**: This example creates a temporary file and uses `trap` to ensure that the file is deleted when the script exits.
+**Explanation**: This example creates a temporary file and uses `trap` to ensure that the file is deleted when the script exits, whether it exits normally or due to an error.

 /////
 ////